SK Hynix files for US listing that source says could raise up to $14 billion

-SEOUL, March 25 : South Korean chipmaker SK Hynix announced on Wednesday it made a confidential filing for a U.S. listing in 2026, which a source said could raise as much as $14 billion.
+ICHEON, South Korea, March 25 : South Korean chipmaker SK Hynix announced on Wednesday it made a confidential filing for a U.S. listing targeted for the second half of 2026, which a source said could raise as much as $14 billion.

 SK Hynix plans to list about 2 per cent to 3 per cent of its total shares and hopes to use the funds to help finance its work in chip factories in South Korea's Yongin city and the U.S. state of Indiana, a person with direct knowledge of the discussions told Reuters.

-The company, one of the world's largest makers of memory chips, has been expanding production capacity to keep up with strong demand for artificial intelligence data centers.
-SK Hynix's shares were trading 3.8 per cent higher on Wednesday morning.
+The company, one of the world's largest makers of memory chips, has been expanding production capacity to keep up with strong demand for artificial intelligence data centres.
+Shares of SK Hynix were trading up 2.3 per cent as of 0300 GMT, compared with benchmark KOSPI's 1.7 per cent gain.

 Confidential filings allow companies to withhold details about their finances and offering terms until closer to the actual listing.

-A 2 per cent to 3 per cent share issue would equate to $9.6 billion-$14.4 billion of SK Hynix's market capitalisation, and potentially more than double Coupang's $4.6 billion U.S. IPO in 2021, according to Reuters' calculations based on its Tuesday closing share price.
+A 2 per cent to 3 per cent share issue would equate to $9.6 billion-$14.4 billion of SK Hynix's market capitalisation, according to Reuters' calculations based on its Tuesday closing share price.

 SK Hynix did not immediately respond to a request for comment on the fundraising size.